 Do you have a passion for computers and technology?
 Are you a natural problem solver?
-Then why not think about starting a career as a software developer!
+Then why not think about starting a career as a Software Developer?

 , you probably aren’t even aware of how much you use software programs on a day-to-day basis.
-With our everyday essentials now consisting of our mobiles, tablets, Fitbits and Apple watches, we are move advanced with the use of computers than ever before.
-Some might say, this technology is even making us lazier
+With our everyday essentials now consisting of our mobiles, tablets, Fitbits and Apple watches, we are more advanced with the use of computers than ever before.
+Some might say, this technology is even making us lazier.

 The demand for wearable and wireless technology is growing every year, and there has never been a better time to consider a career in this exciting field.

-“Hmmm sounds good but what exactly does a software developer do? “
+Hmmm, sounds good, but what exactly does a Software Developer do?

 They design, build and test computer programmes for business, education or leisure activities (so those of you that love gaming, this could be the career for you!)

-certain things on a computer or another device, such as a tablet or mobile, while others develop the underlying systems that actually run the devices themselves – yep, this means you could be the next Steve Jobs or Bill Gates!
+Some Software Developers create the applications that allow people to do certain things on a computer or another device, such as a tablet or mobile, while others develop the underlying systems that actually run the devices themselves – yep, this means you could be the next Steve Jobs or Bill Gates!

-“Ok, I’m interested!
-What will I need to know as a software developer? “
+Ok, I’m interested!
+What will I need to know as a Software Developer?

-As you’ve probably already guessed, software developers are really, really smart!
+As you’ve probably already guessed, Software Developers are really, really smart!
 They live all things tech, but most importantly, they have a genuine passion for working with computers.
-This may sound silly at first but it’s one thing to get a qualification in this field and quite another to do it day in-day out full time, so a love of computers, apps and software design is a must!
+This may sound silly at first but it’s one thing to get a qualification in this field and quite another to do it day-in-day-out full time, so a love of computers, apps and software design is a must!

-You’ll also need to scrub up on those maths skills, as software developers sometimes need to create the mathematical algorithms that allow the software to function.
+You’ll also need to scrub up on those maths skills, as Software Developers sometimes need to create the mathematical algorithms that allow the software to function.
 So, if you’ve got a bit of an issue with numbers, it might be a good idea to start advancing your maths skills so you can hit the ground running in your new career!

-Keeping up-to-date on the latest computer programs, software, apps or games (depending on where you want your career to go) is also crucial to this role.
+on the latest computer programs, software, apps or games (depending on where you want your career to go) is also crucial to this role.
 Your employer or client will want (and expect you) to have knowledge on the most recent trends and come up with fresh and exciting ideas to make their product or program fresh and exciting to the users.

-Before you get started as a software developer, you’ll need to decide what area you want to work in as the certifications or qualifications you’ll need can differ greatly.
+Before you get started as a Software Developer, you’ll need to decide what area you want to work in as the certifications or qualifications you’ll need can differ greatly.

-Software developers use a special computer language or code to create and enhance the programs they are working on.
+Software Developers use a special computer language or code to create and enhance the programs they are working on.
 When you’re starting out it’s important to invest your time and learn the correct language that will not only benefit you straight away but will set you up for future success too!